stevekrouse/WoofJS/README.md

 # WoofJS - *JavaScript Unleashed*

-WoofJS is a JavaScript library for making web and mobile games and animations.
+WoofJS is a JavaScript framework for making web and mobile games and animations.

 It was originally inspired by Scratch and can help ease the trasition to JavaScript.